Post-graduation work permit (PGWP)

 Am I eligible for the PGWP if I take leave from my studies?

-If you took a period of leave that was authorized by Ontario Tech University at any time during your studies, you must include with your PGWP application documentation proving the leave was authorized by Ontario Tech Univeristy.
+If you took a period of leave that was authorized by Ontario Tech University at any time during your studies, you must include with your PGWP application documentation proving the leave was authorized by Ontario Tech University.
 It is up to IRCC officer to determine whether the PGWP will be issued or not.

 To request for the approval of leave of absence:

-- Undergraduate student: as a temporary measure, you can contact International Student Advisor by emailing iss@ontariotechu.ca with the reason for taking the leave.
+- Undergraduate student: As a temporary measure, you can contact International Student Advisor by emailing iss@ontariotechu.ca with the reason for taking the leave.

 Please note that it is not guaranteed that the request will be approved by Ontario Tech University.